flyteorg/flyte/rsts/concepts/launchplans_schedules.rst

 In addition to templatizing inputs, launch plans allow you to run your workflow on one or multiple schedules.
 Each launch plan can optionally define a single schedule (which can be easily disabled by disabling the launch plan) as well as optional notifications.
-Refer to the :std:ref:`User Guide <cookbook:sphx_glr_auto_deployment_cluster_notifications.py>` for a deep dive into available notifications.
+Refer to the :ref:`deployment-cluster-config-notifications` for a deep dive into available notifications.

 See `here <https://docs.google.com/drawings/d/1xtG7lyk3es2S42pNnh5OGXW59jvnRIyPXCrdjPJm-3c/edit?usp=sharing>`__ for an overview.